 Actions our charity takes to meet standards: Evidence of our actions: Group Finance Sub-committee reviews financial statements on a quarterly basis.
-Updates on the work of the Group Finance Sub-committee at quarterly board meetings.
+Updates on the work of the Group Finance Sub-committee given at quarterly board meetings.
 Group Finance Sub-committee minutes HEAnet Board minutes.
-Group Audit Committee discusses and reviews - Three-year Internal Audit Plan and internal controls.
+Group Audit & Risk Committee discusses and reviews - Three-year Internal Audit Plan and internal controls.
 Meet with the Internal Auditors to discuss the annual System of Internal Financial Controls Audit (purpose is to provide assurance on the internal financial controls to ensure regularity, propriety and value for money in all transactions).
 Meet with the statutory auditors to discuss the external audit.
-Updates on the work of the Group Audit Committee at quarterly board meetings and Group Audit Committee Annual Report to the Board at year end.
-AC.19.042 Review of the System of Internal Financial Controls (Mazars September 2019) AC.20.009 Internal Audit Charter AC.20.010 Anti-fraud Policy AC.20.011 Credit Card Usage Policy AC.20.018 HEAnet Post Audit Report 2019 (PWC April 2020) Finance Team professionally qualified.
+Updates on the work of the Group & Risk Audit Committee at quarterly Board meetings and Group Audit & Risk Committee Annual Report to the Board at year end.
+AC.20.035 HEAnet Review of the System of Internal Financial Controls (Mazars August 2020) - next SIFC report due February 2022.
+AC.21.017 Group Internal Audit Charter (30.08.2021) AC.21.043 Internal Controls CEO Self-assessment Questionnaire (22.11.2021) HNBD.21.029 Group Anti-fraud Policy (March 2021) AC.21.021 HEAnet Post Audit Report y/e2020 (PWC April 2021) Finance Team professionally qualified.
 Finance induction for all new employees to ensure financial procedures and policies are understood and complied with.
 Financial Procedures and Policies Handbook.